jamonholmgren/bluebun/docs/introduction.md

 If you want to support Node, you can always use the delightful Gluegun instead!
 Gluegun comes with a ton of useful tools and patterns for making CLIs and is battle-tested.

-Butterbun, on the other hand, is designed to be extremely fast and no-dependencies and ONLY work with Bun.
+Bluebun, on the other hand, is designed to be extremely fast and no-dependencies and ONLY work with Bun.
 You'll run your CLI with `bunx` rather than `npx`, for example, and we rely on Bun APIs and have rewritten all the important parts of Gluegun from scratch for speed and lightweightness.

 ## Limitations and Caveats